 What Is Off-the-Clock Work?

 California labor laws prohibit employers across the state from requiring that their employees work “off the clock” without compensation, meaning employees cannot legally be expected to do work for their employer, with the employer’s knowledge, but without being paid.
 Whether the employer requires that the employee perform uncompensated off-the-clock work, or simply allows it to happen, the employer can be held liable for unpaid wages under California wage and hour laws.
-If you have performed work “off the clock” in California, and you haven’t been appropriately paid for this time, contact our knowledgeable employment law attorney at Davtyan PLC today.
+If you have performed work “off the clock” in California, and you haven’t been appropriately paid for this time, contact our knowledgeable employment law attorney at Davtyan Law Firm today.
 You may have grounds to file a wage and hour claim against your employer to recover unpaid wages.

 What is Off-the-Clock Work?